pelithne/AKS_secure_baseline_the_hard_way/README.md

 Validate your deployment in the Azure portal.

-7) select your resource group called **rg-spoke** where the application gateway is deployed.
+7) Select the resource group called **rg-spoke** where the application gateway is deployed.

 8) Select your Azure Application Gateway called **AppGateway**.
 Ensure you have a **Public IP address** and Tier set to **WAF v2**.